craftingcity/The-Known-World/Game Notes/Prenotes/'23/Prenotes May 03 23.md

 	- [ ] intro / recap?

 ### Intro
 When last we left our heroes, they were in a less than ideal position.
-In a land they don't know, with rules they do not understand, the party has quested beyond the material plane of Alaturmen seeking the deity known as Orcus.
+In a land they don't know, with rules they do not understand, the party has quested beyond the material plane of [[Alaturmen]] seeking the deity known as [[Orcus]].

 Since their arrival, they have created a small camp in the mountainside of the space they appeared into, fought two great beasts of hatred, slaying one and surviving the other.
 With little forward progress made, exploration seems to be the most pertinent course of action.